HarcourtsAcademy/grav-ha-user/pages/02.qualifications/05.new-zealand/04.compulsory-cpd-topic/nz-compulsory-cpd-topic.md

 Online Mandatory Continuing Professional Development (CPD) Topic 2019 - Anti-money Laundering (AML) (1 &frac12; hours)

-The REA requires all new 2019 licensees to complete the Anti-money Laundering (AML) Mandatory CPD topic as part of their 2019 CPD requirements.
+The REA requires all recent licensees to complete the Anti-money Laundering (AML) Mandatory CPD topic as part of their 2019 CPD requirements.

 ===

 This 2019 mandatory CPD topic must be completed by any licensee who:

 1. is new to the industry and/or
-2. has gained their Real Estate license in 2019, and
+2. has gained their Real Estate license in **2018 or 2019**, and
 3. who are subject to CPD exemption given their new licensee status.

 If you are a real estate licensee and **not** exempt per above, you must complete the full [20-hours of CPD (10 Verifiable and 10 Non-Verifiable) in 2019](/qualifications/new-zealand/new-zealand-continuing-professional-development).